Rankings & Highlights

 - Employment rates for all degree graduates are near 100%.

 - Samford’s accredited teacher education program is the only one in the state of Alabama that offers a program with four different certifications.
-Graduates are certified in Early Childhood Education/Early Childhood Special Education/Elementary Education/Elementary Collaborative Education.
+Graduates are certified in Early Childhood Education, Early Childhood Special Education, Elementary Education and Elementary Collaborative Education.
 These four certifications allow candidates to teach children from the age of 3 years through 6th grade in both regular and special education.

-- Students complete 1,000 clinical hours in classrooms prior to student teaching in immersion partnership with local schools, contributing to the preparedness and professionalism of our students.
+- Candidates complete 1,000 clinical hours in classrooms prior to student teaching in immersion partnership with local schools, contributing to the preparedness and professionalism of our students.